nogaor/Chameleon_classification/README.md

 In matlab, run [root]/run_all.m.
 The implementation is composed of four parts that repeat for both grayscale and color descriptors:
 1. Choose feature templates.
 2. Calculate the descriptors of the chameleon images.
 3. Learn a classification model for each pair of classes and measure accuracy in a leave-one-out manner.
 4. Show the results of six chosen classes (accuracy + p-values).

-The run of parts 1-3 is controlled by the flags in lines 5-10.
+The run of parts (1)-(3) is controlled by the flags in lines 5-10.
 When a flag is set to 'false', the existing mat files are loaded.
 When the flag is set to 'true', the code generates and saves new mat files.

-Note: In part 1, the selection of templates is random.
+Note: In (1), the selection of templates is random.
 Hence, re-running this part can slightly change the models.